Note: This trip was made in December 2018.

 Our second day at Taroko.
-We woke up early and were feeling excited to join the three-hour guided tour organised by the hotel as part of the hotel stay package.
+We woke up early as we were looking forward to joining the three-hour guided tour organised by the hotel as part of the hotel stay package.
 The first stop was to Changchun (Eternal Spring) Shrine, then to Yanzikou (Swallow Grotto) Trail.

 The Changchun (Eternal Spring) Shrine is an oriental temple located on top of a natural spring.
 The Shrine was completed at the end of 1957 to commemorate those who lost their lives in the construction of the central cross-island highway.

-The Changchun Shrine was rebuilt twice due to landslide in 1979 and 1987, rebuilding completed to the left of the original site in 1989.
+The Changchun Shrine was rebuilt twice due to landslides in 1979 and 1987.
+In 1989, the rebuilding completed to the left of the original site.
 The rock near Changchun Shrine is mixed greenschist, thin marble and quartz schist strata.
 The rock is fragile and the water from the Liwu River continually eroding the foot of the slope below the shrine is causing more damage.

 To reach the Shrine, we walked through a tunnel and visited the Buddhist Cave.